base-org/web/apps/base-docs/docs/tools/basenames-tutorial.md

 }
 ```

 In this example, the Home component fetches Basename data and displays it in both server-side and client-side rendered sections.
-This allows your app to provide a seamless user experience, showing Basename details like the avatar, description, and associated Twitter handle.
+This allows your app to provide a seamless user experience, showing Basename details like the avatar, description, and associated X handle.

 ## Conclusion